Hiking with confidence: A guide to walking steadiness

 Pay attention to how you place your feet

-Assessing and improving your walking steadiness
+Assessing your walking steadiness

 Improving your balance